aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/staking-pool-operations.md

   --profile <profile>
   ```

-### Update addresses for validator and validator fullnode
+### Updating addresses for validator and validator fullnode

 You can update the address for the validator node and the validator fullnode by running the following command.
 Make sure to provide the pool address, the path to the `operator.yaml` file and the profile: